 Some months ago, I wrote this post sharing the fact that I have experienced honour abuse.
 I was told in no uncertain terms by relatives that legal action would be taken if I continued talking about this on a public platform.
 I have encountered a range of reactions from others, from messages of support and encouragement to questions about why I would choose to sacrifice my relationships with those who are supposed to be dearest to me.
 I’d like to answer that question today.

 I was lucky enough to have escaped my situation in November 1995, when I was twelve years old.
 Eighteen years have passed, and still I struggle at times to work through the bitterness, anger and despair that my experiences have left me with.
 I come from a large family and out of all its members, I am in contact with only one.
 When I was thirteen years old I tried to kill myself by overdosing on paracetamol.
-I lived with undiagnosed borderline personality disorder and bipolar disorder up until the end of 2011.
-The abuse and subsequent mental illness left me vulnerable to rape, which occurred on several occasions.
+The abuse and subsequent mental health impact left me vulnerable to rape, which occurred on several occasions.
 And I’m in a mountain of debt that I will be paying off for years to come.
 There is more, but some stories will remain between me, that person and God alone.

 But despite all of this, I now appreciate more than ever the freedom with which I’m blessed.
 I live in a beautiful area of London and I have a part-time job where my colleagues are incredibly supportive and it allows me to take care of myself and my symptoms in the way I need.
 I count myself incredibly lucky that those symptoms are not so severe that I can’t work, or I would be in some serious danger.
 What keeps me going day to day is the knowledge that I am not alone, and that speaking out without shame about my experiences may influence others in the same situation to understand that, and to know that there is help at hand should they choose to leave, despite the risk to their own lives in doing so.